 Mental health, diet & nutrition

-In Canada, the mental health, diet and nutrition needs of individuals living with inflammatory bowel disease (IBD) are not currently included in the typical care plan.
+In Canada, the mental health, diet and nutrition needs of individuals living with inflammatory bowel disease (IBD) are often not included in regular care plans.
 The best way to care for individuals living with IBD is with a team that can address the unique needs of each individual by providing personalized care.

 In recent years, there has been greater awareness of the mental health needs for individuals with IBD.
 Depression and generalized anxiety disorders are twice as likely in persons with IBD as in persons without IBD.
 There is a lot of evidence that suggests mental health concerns can occur following an IBD diagnosis, especially during the first few years.

-Diet and nutrition is another important topic for individuals living with IBD.
-There are a wide range of diet and nutritional issues, with an often confusing selection of advice regarding dietary restrictions (e.g., carbohydrates), exclusions (e.g., no gluten or lactose), or emphasis (probiotic foods).
+Diet and nutrition are also topics of concern, but the abundance of dietary advice can be confusing.
+Many people with IBD find it challenging to figure out their nutritional and diet requirements, leading to stress and unnecessary dietary limitations.
 Self-directed diet methods can lead to increased stress, unnecessary diet restrictions and possibly nutritional shortages without any improvement in IBD symptoms or outcomes.
 Additionally, concerns as to whether a person is nutritionally “healthy” or following the “right diet” can affect mental health and well-being.

 The goals of the project are to:

-Starting in 2021, the project will be pilot tested at the University of Manitoba.
+This project started in 2021 at the University of Manitoba.
 If the results show this approach can improve health outcomes then the screening tool and resources developed can be used by other healthcare providers to improve care across Canada.

 Support the PACE Network